 - Online Admission screening registration printout: This is the document you print out after registering for your school’s post-UTME/DE admission screening exercise.
 You will need this print out if when you’re going for a physical screening, an Aptitude test/Oral interview.

 - Guarantor’s or Referee’s Letter: Some schools only demand this during Matriculation screening.
 Your school will specify if this is needed.
 It’s a letter from your parents or sponsor indicating that they are liable and responsible for you in case of damage and unfortunate event.

 Required Screening Documents Admission (Matriculation Screening)

-The following are the required screening documents for university admission:
+The following are the required screening documents a freshman will need for university admission:

 You are expected to present your Testimonial during the screening process.
-If you’re using a WAEC or NECO result, the school name must tally with the name on your School Leaving Certificate.
+If you’re using a WAEC or NECO result, the school name must be the same as the name on your School Leaving Certificate.
 If you’re presenting a GCE result, no issue, but you must still present a Testimonial.

 You will also present your Admission Letter or original JAMB result during screening.
 You can get JAMB original result at a cyber cafe.

 Birth Certificate (DOB):

 I don’t need to explain what a Birth Certificate is and every student should possess one.
 If you don’t have a birth certificate, you should go and swear an Affidavit in a Magistrate Court and make sure your name corresponds with your O level / A level result.

 This Certificate is very important for screening especially in a State University because it gives you an identity and other benefits such as a Scholarship.
 You can get the Certificate in your State Local Government